gammapy/gammapy-meetings/2018-02-05/README.md

   * Short presentations to see where we are and kick of discussion what to do this week and the coming months:
     * General Gammapy status update (C. Deil)
     * Gammapy in CTA; 1DC R. Zanin
-    * Gammapy in HESS; test data release and joint Crab paper (C. Deil)
+    * Gammapy in HESS, and joint Crab paper with MAGIC and Fermi-LAT (C. Deil)
     * IRFs: K. Kosack
     * Sky Maps (TODO: add link to PIG): R. Terrier
     * Modeling (TODO: add link to PIG): C. Deil